Skip to main content

 How does PAXLOVID work?

-• When you’re infected with the COVID-19 virus, it starts to multiply inside your nose and throat
+• When a patient gets infected with the COVID-19 virus, it starts to multiply inside their nose and throat

-• PAXLOVID works to stop the virus from multiplying and reduces the amount of it in your body
+• PAXLOVID works to stop the virus from multiplying and reduces the amount of it in the body

 yellow-calander-icon